lNoelia/STTFBug/README.md

 - filteredissue.path: path of the file with the filtered issues (or where you want to store it).
 Has to be a .csv file
 - predict.issue.list: IDs of the issues that we want to predict, separated by comma
 - issues.neighbor: number of neighbors to be considered when giving the k-closest neighbors.
 - issues.filter: list of documents to be downloaded.
-The documents have this format: XY.csv , where X is the initial of the Rsolution and Y is the initial of the Status.
+The documents have this format: XY , where X is the initial of the Resolution and Y is the initial of the Status.
 #### Values of resolution and status
-- Resolution values: F(Fixed), I(Invalid), W(Wontfix), D(Duplicated), 4(Worksforme), M(Moved), N(NotEclipse), T(Total)
+- Resolution values: -(Resolution not set) , F(Fixed), I(Invalid), W(Wontfix), D(Duplicated), 4(worksforme), M(Moved), N(Not_eclipse), T(Total)
 - Status values: U(Unconfirmed), N(New), A(Assigned), O(reOpen), R(Resolved), V(Verified), C(Closed), T(Total)
 #### Non editable properties
-- issues.url: Auxiliar url for web scrapping.
+- url.main: URL with table of issues by Resolution and status values.
+- url.issue: URL to issue details
+- url.issue.history: URL to the history of an issue
 #### Sample config.properties file:
 ToDo